MagicExist/WebDevelopment/TIA-3/README.md

 This project is a practice that implements basic CRUD operations for the PA/PIA project types at IUPB.

 ## ✨ Features
-- Create, read, update, and delete vehicles
+- Create, read, update, and delete
 - Follows best coding practices
 - Middlewares